 - 1. Techniques to distinguish exposed energized conductors and circuit parts from other parts of electrical equipment. - 2.
 Techniques to determine the nominal voltage of exposed energized conductors and circuit parts. - 3.
-Minimum approach distances specified in this section associated with the nominal voltages of exposed conductors and methods needed to maintain those distances. - 4.
-Identification of limited, restricted, and arc flash boundaries. - 5.
-Use of special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools when working on or exposed to energized parts of electrical equipment, and identification of electrical hazards and methods to control or eliminate these hazards. - 6.
-Selection, operation, and limitations of test instruments. - 7.
-Methods of verifying zero energy in electrical circuits or circuit parts. - 8.
-Creation of an electrically safe work condition. - 9.
-Development of job safety plans. - 10.
-Assessment of risk of arc flash and electrical shock associated with the assigned task. - 11.
-Selection of electric shock and arc flash personal protective equipment (PPE)
+Minimum approach distances specified in this section are associated with the nominal voltages of exposed conductors and methods needed to maintain those distances. - 4.
+Identification of limited, restricted, and arc flash boundaries.
+Understanding the difference between AC and DC arc-flash hazards. - 5.
+Use of special precautionary techniques, personal protective equipment (PPE), insulating and shielding materials, and insulated tools when working on or exposed to energized parts of electrical equipment, and identification of electrical hazards and methods to control or eliminate these hazards. - 6.
+Use of special precautionary techniques, personal protective equipment (PPE) and identification of chemical hazards and methods to control or eliminate these hazards. - 7.
+Selection, operation, and limitations of test instruments. - 8.
+Methods of verifying zero energy in electrical circuits or circuit parts.
+In many battery systems to achieve "fully discharged" or zero volts many be unachievable, so understanding and managing the risks through the use of PPE and operational parameters is required. - 9.
+Creation of an electrically safe working condition. - 10.
+Development of job safety plans. - 11.
+Assessment of risk of arc flash and electrical shock associated with the assigned task. - 12.
+Selection of electric shock and arc flash PPE.

-B. Unqualified Persons
+B. Unqualified Persons (Level 0)

-1. Unqualified Persons.
-Basic Level workers (unqualified electrical workers) should be trained in, and be familiar with, electrical safety-related practices necessary to address electrical hazards they may encounter as part of their normal work activities.
+Unqualified Persons.
+Basic Level workers (unqualified electrical workers) should be trained in, and be familiar with, safety-related practices necessary to address electrical and chemical hazards they may encounter as part of their normal work activities.
 See Appendix A for additional details.